The verdict on smart meter privacy, security and health concerns as UK smart meter rollout begins

 light goes on.
 So, technically, it might know when you are on the

-Mail reports that this information will be "will be collected
+Mail reported that this information will be "will be

-every 30 minutes and beamed from a box in the home to the central
+collected every 30 minutes and beamed from a box in the home to the

 Data Protection Supervisor (EDPS), which tracks privacy issues